 The beauty of the RECLAIM system is that it can be fitted onto an existing machine tool.
-When not in use the laser cladding and inspection heads are housed in the tool changer, ready to be brought into action, this enabling seamless transition from between cladding ,machining and inspection operations.
+When not in use the laser cladding and inspection heads are housed in the tool changer, ready to be brought into action, thus enabling a seamless transition between cladding, machining and inspection operations.

 The RECLAIM cell was assembled in the Manufacturing Technology Centre and tested on a range of industrial components including automotive turbochargers produced the Cummins Turbo Technologies Ltd who are the key end-user partner in the project.

 There are 6 industrial partners in the project; CADCAM software developer Delcam Plc (coordinator), metrology equipment developer Renishaw Plc, Laser processing equipment manufacturer Electrox, CNC integration experts Precision Engineering Technologies Ltd, turbocharger manufacturer Cummins Turbo Technologies and the Manufacturing Technology Centre, responsible for testing the new process.
 In addition, TWI (The welding Institute) and DeMontfort University played a key role in the development of the laser cladding system.